Navid200/xDrip/docs/xDripSync.md

 On master, go to `Settings` &#8722;> `xDrip+ Sync settings`, and tap on `Be master for followers`.

-By default, the follower can upload treatments to the master, calibrate it, and even stop sensor on it.
+By default<sup>*</sup>, the follower can upload treatments to the master, calibrate it, and even stop sensor on it.
 Disable `Allow follower actions` to remove that possibility.
 ![](./Follow/images/AcceptFollowerActions.png)

 Tap on `Settings` &#8722;> `Show Settings QR codes`.